Hierarchy, rights and authorization

 The specification is growing (and please contribute in the docs repo), but the current specification lacks some features:

-- Rights can only be added, but not removed in a higher item of a hierarchy.
+- Rights can only be added, but not removed in the hierarchy.
 This means that you cannot have a secret folder inside a public folder.

-- No way to limit delete access seperately from write rights
+- No way to limit delete access or invite rights separately from write rights (issue)

 - No way to request a set of rights for a Resource